Eiao: Pre-European

+Post-European Contact

-The first non-Polynesian encounter with the island was in 1791 by the American sea captain Joseph Ingraham, who named it Knox Island in honour of the U.S. Secretary of War at that time, Henry Knox.
+The first non-Polynesian encounter with the island was in 1791 by the American sea captain Joseph Ingraham, who named it Knox Island in honour of Henry Knox, then US Secretary of War.
 Other names given to this island by Western explorers include Masse, Fremantle, and Robert.
 The island was uninhabited at the time of its "discovery" by Europeans.

 In the late 19th century, the island was briefly used as a leper colony island, although that enterprise was eventually abandoned because of the frequent droughts, and the difficulty of reliably landing supplies on the island.
+From 1962 to 1963, Georges de Caunes lived in a Vaithua bay alone.
+This was to perform a radio show based on the novel, Robinson Crusoe.
+This was ended in around 100 days due to health complications.
 In the 1970s, the island was the site of extensive French military activity, while it was being explored as a possible site for nuclear weapons testing.
+As of 1972, three drilling operations found the island to be too fragile to withstand testing.
+In 1992, the Marquesan Nature Reserves were established, creating the Eiao Island Nature Reserve from the island and surrounding area.

-This island and its surrounding rocks were declared the Eiao Island Nature Reserve in 1992, as a first step toward protecting its ecosystem — including a number of endangered species, some of which are endemic.
+This was a first step toward protecting its ecosystem, which includes a number of endangered species, some of which are endemic.
 Before the creation of the reserve, the Eiao monarch, a bird in the order passeriformes, became extinct.

-In May 2022 public consultations began on listing the island as a UNESCO World Heritage Site.
+In 2010, Centre International pour la Recherche Archéologique en Polynésie, or (CIRAP), organized a fifty-day research mission to the island to study the archeological relevance of the island.
+In May 2022, public consultations began on listing the island as a UNESCO World Heritage Site.